Skip to content

 Elderberry cuttings are only available during the winter dormant season till very early spring.
 Buy Elderberry Cuttings in Canada here.
 If something is out of stock and to get a reminder when they become available, sign up to newsletter (scroll to bottom of page & enter email).

-Elderberry is one of the easiest plants to start from cuttings out there.
+Did you know, elderberry is one of the easiest plants to start from cuttings out there?

-So easy in fact that buying a rooted plant is hardly worth the hassle and higher cost.
+So easy in fact that buying a rooted plant is hardly worth the hassle and higher cost to ship.
 Cuttings want to live and will grow roots quickly!

 HOW DO I STORE ELDERBERRY CUTTINGS?